k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_batch_process_flow.md

 ## **Scheduling Batch Processes**

-To schedule a Batch process to be executed at a given time, or recurrently. a scheduled Job process must be created with a script containing the batch command to be repeatedly invoked.
+To schedule a Batch process to be executed either at a given time or recurrently, a scheduled Job process must be created with a script containing the batch command to be repeatedly invoked.
 This consists of creating a Job that calls a Batch process which in turn creates multiple or scheduled one-time Jobs with the execution parameters parsed in the Batch command.

 <img src="/articles/20_jobs_and_batch_services/images/14_jobs_and_batch_services_scheduled_batch_process.PNG">